 So the year is 2006

-The camera I had purchased was a favourite of the sports photographer, thanks to its impressive frame rate (8.5fps), its increased megapixel count of 8.2mp and its bullet-proof construction (I’m para-phrasing the review sites of the time; I’m not entirely sure they are actually bullet-proof, nor am I willing to test that fact.)
-Armed with my new toy, I headed to my local motor-racing circuit, Brands Hatch.
+The camera I purchased was a favourite of the sports photographer, thanks to its impressive frame rate (8.5fps), its increased megapixel count of 8.2mp and its bullet-proof construction (I’m paraphrasing the review sites of the time; I’m not entirely sure they are actually bullet-proof, nor am I willing to test that fact.)
 The camera, teamed with my 100-400mm Canon ‘L’ series lens, captured some stunning shots.
 Granted, I had learnt some of the required techniques, (They should be, or will be, in my ‘How-to’ section.)
+Armed with my new toy, I headed to my local motor-racing circuit, Brands Hatch.

-As I refer to this post, and the others in this series, I am constantly referring to my ‘library of images’.
+As I refer to in this post, and the others in this series, I talk about my ‘library of images’.
 I don’t have an exact figure, but there are in the region of 65,000 Images sitting by my toes!
-That’s where I store my NAS, that’s Network Attached Storage, boxes – told you I am a geek.
+That’s where I store my NAS, Network Attached Storage, boxes – told you I am a geek.
 There is also another post in my ‘How-to’ section on storage & backup, because I would be distraught if I lost everything – it’s 16 years’ worth of images as of 2016!
-To manage all those images I utilise Adobe Lightroom, guess what; yep, there’s a post in my ‘How-to’ section on the workflow too.
-Anyway, I digress, back to 2006
+To manage all those images, I utilise Adobe Lightroom, guess what; yep, there’s a post in my ‘How-to’ section on the workflow too.
+Anyway, I digress; back to 2006

-2006 was a dark year for me; it’s the year I lost my father to cancer.
-He fought bravely for 2 years, but the initial diagnosis was that it was terminal so the outcome was inevitable.
+2006 was a dark year for me; it was the year I lost my father to cancer.
+He fought bravely for two years, but the initial diagnosis was that it was terminal, so the outcome was inevitable.
 So a sunny day in June turned very dark.
-Still life goes on, and so it did.
+Still, life goes on, and so it did.

-My photography had taken a dip in the previous months; travel had been limited, and days out were restricted.
-After the death of my father, the camera started to get some more mileage.
-Janis had a month long assignment to Copenhagen, and I took the chance to visit.
-We also booked another holiday of a lifetime, the west coast of the USA, taking in Pacific Highway 1, in what turned out to be a mammoth escapade.
+My photography had dipped in the previous months; travel had been limited, and days out were restricted.
+After my father's death, the camera started getting more mileage.
+Janis had a month-long assignment to Copenhagen, and I took the chance to visit.
+We also booked another holiday of a lifetime, the west coast of the USA, taking in Pacific Highway One in what turned out to be a mammoth escapade.